libjared/fromage/README.md

 ### Nix Flakes

 The below example is mostly home-manager boilerplate.
-In a nutshell, add `fromage.homeManagerModules.fromage` to the list of modules and set a the proper options.
+In a nutshell, add `fromage.homeManagerModules.fromage` to the list of modules and set the proper options.

 ```nix
 {